tandasat/barevisor/src/windows/README.md

 ## Why kernel driver-based hypervisor

-Barevisor can be compiled into both UEFI driver and Windows kernel driver.
-Those familiar with Windows kernel module development should consider the kernel driver-based hypervisor as most approachable because the hypervisor requires less code and can be debugged with the traditional kernel-debugger, Windbg.
+Barevisor can be compiled into both the UEFI driver and Windows kernel driver.
+Those familiar with Windows kernel module development should consider the kernel driver-based hypervisor as the most approachable because the hypervisor requires less code and can be debugged with the traditional kernel debugger, Windbg.

 ## Building

 ⛔️ Windows-only

-Building Barevisor as a Windows kernel-driver requires Windows as a development environment, due to dependencies onto Enterprise WDK (eWDK).
+Building Barevisor as a Windows kernel driver requires Windows as a development environment, due to dependencies on Enterprise WDK (eWDK).

 1. Download [eWDK](https://learn.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022).